 At 16.3 miles from Ortega Highway, you will come to a parking lot on the right side.
 Park here and this is where your hike will begin.
 There is a small box where you will need to sign in.
 The total hike is about 2.5 miles round-trip.

 Along the trail, you will come across a creek crossing wish is below the waterfall so if there is moving water there, then the waterfall will be flowing, you will also come across a couple large boulders which you can hop over or navigate around, the trail then begins to ascend slowly where you will have a great view of the surrounding forest and have a breathtaking view of the falls about a half mile before you arrive at the waterfall.

 After you finish the hike, instead of back tracking and driving back the same route, continue back down South Main Divide Rd. where you will pass another parking lot for hiking, at this location you'll find a great place to relax under a tree and have lunch.
-Keep going on the road where you'll soon arrive at the town of Tenaja, make a left at both dead ends you'll get too and enjoy the beautiful town with many estates and horses, you will end up on Clinton Keith Rd. and then make a left onto Grand Ave. which you will take for several miles until you hit Ortega Highway where you will make yet another left which will take you back to Orange County.
+Keep going on the road where you'll soon arrive at the town of Tenaja, make a left at both dead ends you'll get too and enjoy the beautiful town with many estates and horses, you will end up on Clinton Keith Rd. and then make another left onto Grand Ave. which you will take for several miles until you hit Ortega Highway where you will make yet another left which will take you back to Orange County.
 A great scenic lunch spot called "Lookout Roadhouse" will be on the right side as you ascend the highway and is the perfect place to get a sandwich and relax while overlooking Lake Elsinore.
 From the waterfall to Lookout Roadhouse is 46 miles.
 On the way back, why not check out two more waterfalls and make it a trifecta?
-Ortega Falls and San Juan Falls which re both short and easy ventures.
+Ortega Falls and San Juan Falls which are both short and easy ventures.